Outsiders Fuel Phoenix Frenzy

 By: Tom Brady

-These numbers are creating affordability issues for some longtime Phoenix residents, because apartment prices have been rising as well.
+These numbers are starting to create affordability issues for some longtime Phoenix residents, because apartment prices have been rising as well.

 The average price for a 2-bedroom apartment in Maricopa County has gone from $908 a month in 2015 to $1,281 a month in 2021, according to the U.S. Census Bureau.
 According to a recent Zillow survey of the 50 largest metro areas, Phoenix led the top 35 metro areas, with 8.4 percent annual growth in single-family rental homes, followed by Sacramento (7.6 percent) and Indianapolis, at 6.9 percent.